RossBencina/RealTimeFileStreaming/README.md

 The code works on OS X and Windows.
 It has been tested on Windows 7 with MSVC10 and OS X 10.7.5 with Xcode 4.6.1.

-There's a little bit of work to do to get it working on Linux (replace Mache semaphore_t with sem_t).
+There's a little bit of work to do to get it working on Linux (replace Mach semaphore_t with sem_t).
 Maybe a bit more work to get it running on ARM (the interlocked exchange atomic primitive might need some work, not sure).

 Source code overview